thousandbrainsproject/tbp.tbs_sensorimotor_intelligence/monty/configs/README.md

 For single-LM experiments, an episode terminates when the LM has converged onto a object/pose estimate.
 For the multi-LM experiments in this paper, a minimum of two LMs must converge before termination regardless of the number of LMs.
-(Note that episodes time-out after 500 steps for all experiments if convergence criteria is not met.)
+(Note that episodes time-out after 500 steps for all experiments if the convergence criteria is not met.)

 Performance is evaluated on:
 - 77 objects